RommelTJ/ml_learning/deep_learning_for_coders/lesson1/01_Lesson1.md

 ## Stochastic Gradient Descent (SGD)

+Neural networks being so flexible means that you can focus your effort on the process of finding good weight assignments.
+This is what we mean by "training" them.

+The general way to update weights from performance is called Stochastic Gradient Descent (SGD).

+Terminology:
+* Architecture: The function that sits in the middle that takes inputs and weights to get results/predictions.
+* Parameters: The machine learning weights.
+* Predictions: Results calculated from independent variables, which is the data not including the labels.
+* Loss: The measure of performance.
+* Labels: Used with predictions to calculate loss.
+Also known as Targets or Dependent Variable.

+Limitations to Machine Learning:
+* A model cannot be created without data.
+* A model can only learn to operate on the patterns seen in the input data used to train it.
+* This learning approach only creates predictions, not recommended actions.
+* It's not enough to just have examples of input data.
+We need labels for that data too (which ones are dogs and which are cats).

 ## Consider how a model interacts with its environment

 ## The "doc" function and fastai framework documentation